radekcihi/movie-app/README.md

 To run the application you need to create a .env file with API_KEY to OMDb API

 1. Open .env.example
-2. Put your API KEY to file
+2. Put your OMDb API KEY to file
 3. Rename .env.example to .env
 4. `bash pnpm run build `
 5. `bash pnpm run start `